Enhance your communication management skills

 The Applied Research has a practical emphasis on innovative and creative approaches to solving current issues in the education environment.
 You can use your own experiences as a backdrop to your studies and develop a research project based on your current workplace.

-The Advanced Research specialisation will allow you to gain an in-depth understanding of your education interests.
+The Advanced Research specialisation will allow you to gain an in-depth understanding of your educational interests.
 Using research methods, you will explore different approaches to contemporary education, and develop professional research skills essential to undertaking further learning.
 This specialisation offers a research-based pathway into a PhD, subject to meeting all entry requirements.

 Employment opportunities also exist abroad with multinational organisations that employ graduates with skills in international relations with second language users in the workplace.
 There is also demand among administrators and teachers in classrooms, in Indigenous communities and in the education and health sectors.

-Other specialisations in the Master of Education (Commonwealth Supported Place) include: Early Childhood, Guidance and Counselling, Special Education and TESOL.
+Other specialisations in the Master of Education (Commonwealth Supported Place) include Early Childhood, Guidance and Counselling, Special Education and TESOL.

 Specialisations in the Master of Education (Full Fee Paying) include: Adult, Professional and Workplace Learning, Career Development, Curriculum and Pedagogical Leadership, Leading and Managing Educational Organisations, Multicultural Education and Online and Distributed Learning.